 High-Level OTTI Methodology and Assumptions for AFS and HTM Securities by Portfolio, Projected OTTI for AFS and HTM Securities by Portfolio, Post-Trading Shock Market Values for AFS Securities, and Actual AFS and HTM Fair Market Value Sources by Portfolio collect data on the following types of securities: 1) government agency mortgage-backed securities (MBS); 2) auction rate securities; 3) collateralized debt obligations (CDOs); 4) collateralized loan obligations (CLOs); 5) commercial mortgage-backed securities (CMBS); 6) common stock (equity); 7) auto asset-backed securities (ABS); 8) Credit Card ABS; 9) Student Loan ABS; 10) Other ABS (excluding home equity loan ABS); 11) corporate bonds; 12) domestic non-government agency residential mortgage-backed securities (RMBS, includes home equity loan ABS) such as Alt-A (option ARM), Alt-A FRM, Alt-A ARM, closed-end second, HELOC, Scratch & Dent, Subprime, Prime Fixed, and Prime ARM securities; 13) Foreign RMBS; 14) municipal bonds; 15) mutual funds; 16) preferred stock (equity); 17) sovereign bonds; 18) U.S. Treasuries & other government agency non-mortgage-backed securities; and 19) other securities (for "other" AFS and HTM securities, please provide the security type in row 28, currently labeled "Other", adding extra rows below as necessary.
 If using additional rows, BHCs should ensure that the totals sum appropriately) as defined in the FR Y-14Q, Schedule B, Securities.

-Worksheet 3.a—Projected OTTI for AFS Securities and HTM Securities by CUSIP
+A.3.a—Projected OTTI for AFS Securities and HTM Securities by CUSIP

 For each position that incurred a loss in P&L, state the identifier value (CUSIP or ISIN) and the amount of loss projected (over the entire forecast horizon).
 Create a separate line item for each position.
 Total projected losses should reconcile to the total sum of projected losses (across all quarters) provided in the Securities OTTI by Portfolio tab of this schedule.

-Worksheet 3.b—High-Level OTTI Methodology and Assumptions for AFS and HTM Securities by Portfolio
+A.3.b—High-Level OTTI Methodology and Assumptions for AFS and HTM Securities by Portfolio

 Complete the unshaded cells in the table provided.
 In the “Threshold for Determining OTTI” column, report either the price-based threshold, the ratings-based threshold, the cash flow model-based threshold, or other threshold.
 Report the aggregate cumulative lifetime loss on underlying collateral (% original balance) as the total undiscounted loss amount (including both historical and projected losses) for the underlying collateral as a percentage of original principal balance of the securities aggregated by portfolio.
 In the “discount rate methodology” column, state whether a market-based or accounting-based (e.g., book /purchase price) discount is used.
 In the final three columns: provide the name(s) of any vendor(s) and any vendor models that are used, indicate whether all securities were reviewed for potential OTTI for stress testing and provide the macro-economic and financial variables used in loss estimation.

-Worksheet 3.c—Projected OTTI for AFS and HTM Securities by Portfolio
+A.3.c—Projected OTTI for AFS and HTM Securities by Portfolio

 Provide the credit loss portion and non-credit loss portion of projected OTTI (for relevant portfolios) for the quarters detailed in the tables provided in the Securities OTTI by Portfolio tab.
 Values should be quarterly, not cumulative.